Rhialto/MegaPET/README.md

 Releases
 --------
-There is currently no real release yet.

-From time to time there is a pre-release, when there seems to be some useful addition to the code base.
-There is absolutely no guarantee when those happen.
+Releases are publised on the Mega-65 filehost and on github.

 PET Models
 ----------

 First, a bit about the different models of PET.
-MegaPET has several settings so that it can do many of them, but that also means that some combinations of settings make no sense and will not work.
+MegaPET has several settings so that it can do all of them, but that also means that some combinations of settings make no sense and will not work.
 Additionally, you need to choose the correct set of ROMs for the hardware.

+The MegaPET comes preset as a PET 8032.

 Note that when I say ROM I do mean actual data that originally was in ROM chips.
 This in contrast to how people in emulator circles often seem to mis-use the word for other things.